MartinWitt/spoonLanguageServer/README.md

 1. More less gimmick hover, showing the ast element your mouse currently hovers.
 2. Example refactoring add a new comment line over the current element.
-3. A flip function for swapping the then and else statement for an if statement. (condition invert still todo)
+3. Invert if statements by negating the condition and swapping then and else statement.

 ![](doc/gifs/hover.gif)
 ![](doc/gifs/addString.gif)